 “It’s been a great program, it really has,” Purcell said.

-The transit program offers pay-for-ride services Monday-Friday from 6 a.m. to 7 p.m.
+The transit program offers pay-for-ride services from 6 a.m. to 7 p.m.
+Monday to Friday.
 They are aiming to expand to Saturday services within the next couple years.
-The annual operating costs for one transit vehicle is approximately $80,000.
+The annual operating costs for one transit vehicle is about $80,000.

 According to the transit program, currently only having 3 to 4 full-time bus drivers results in as many as 130 people turned away on average each month because of lack of capacity.
 With the extra funding, the transit program intends to hire more drivers and add additional busses to their fleet.